-Babergh DC is already aware of several sites in the District that may well be contaminated, however at this stage we do not have information that any of these are causing significant harm or pollution of controlled waters.
+The Councils are already aware of several sites in the districts that may well be contaminated, however at this stage we do not have information that any of these are causing significant harm or pollution of controlled waters.

 We will identify such sites - likely to be the most pressing and serious cases - through the mechanism described below.
 This mechanism is designed to ensure that these sites will be in the highest priority category.